AI in Design & Marketing

 Everyone wants to go viral.
 Few know how.

-AI technologies simplify the identification and duplication of elements, which boosts organic video reach potential.
+AI technologies simplify the identification and duplication of elements, which boosts the organic reach potential of videos.
 However, they do not ensure absolute virality.

 Most viral videos contain specific components that AI helps users enhance for better success rates.
 Here’s what viral videos almost always include and how AI helps optimise them: